cyberserfer/JavaScript/README.md

 Queue = first in first out

+Event Loop = calls functions that are tied to events

 In JS calls go from (EventLoop --> Event Queue --> Stack) for execution.
 This is how JS handles ***Concurrency*** (splitting work up).